RetroGamerFG/BeanCounter/README.md

 • [ ] Add custom new account codes

 • [ ] Generate statements such as income, balance sheet, etc.
+    • [X] Account Detail
+    • [ ] Income Statement
+    • [ ] Balance Sheet

 • [ ] Manual backup of all transactions and generated

 • [ ] Additional functionaly specified by users

+<h2>Testers Wanted!</h2>
+I'm looking for users that can test out the program.
+This includes general usage, bug finding, possible calculation errors, and anything else that throws a wrench into the machine.
+Any feedback during development is valuable, and is greatly appreciated.

 <h2>Notice</h2>
 While this software is still being developed, it is likely for bugs or unintended errors to occur.
 Please use this software at your own risk and liability in the event of such a problem occurring.